dayflower/whois-api/README.md

     $ bundle

-Then write following `config.ru`
+Then execute:

+    $ bundle exec whois-api-server

+Enjoy it!

+(Of course you can setup web app with your own `config.ru` like:)

 ```ruby
 require "whois/api"

 run Whois::Api.new
 ```

-And then execute:

-    $ bundle exec rackup

-Enjoy it!

 ## Contributing